Room 6 - Language & Generative Narrative

 Narrative is often understood as something that is told.

-Here, it becomes something that is constructed.
+Here, it is constructed.

-The image is no longer necessary.
 Meaning emerges through words, voice, and structure.

-Language operates in different states.
+Language operates in different states:

 Across these forms, narrative is no longer fixed.